 We ended up paddling all the way to Pushaw Dam.
 The full moon paddles don’t usually go that far, but the group agreed to extend the evening so we could try and see the alewives going through the fish ladder.

 The alewives were hard to spot in the water on account of the setting sun, but it was cool to learn about how the fish are counted as they pass through PVC pipes set in the water.
-Last year, around 700,000 passed through the dam to Pushaw Lake.
-This year’s numbers are expected to be about the same.
-(Read more about that here.)
+The previous year, around 700,000 passed through the dam to Pushaw Lake.

 The sunset from the dam was pretty sweet, too.

 We began our paddle back, keeping our eyes peeled for the rising moon.
 And soon we saw it glowing bright between the trees.